LaviniaTornaghi/TrainingOlinfo-solutions/README.md

-hi! in this repository i've added a part of the code i've written over the past year for the site training.olinfo.it
+hi! in this repository i've added some of the code i've written over the past year for the site training.olinfo.it